pkb/obsidian-extensions-list/plugins/better-export-pdf.md

 ```

 This allows the plugin to export the notes in the order of the internal links.
 The anchor point of the exported PDF table of contents supports clicking to jump.

+**Note**: When exporting with a Table of Contents file, right click on that toc-file and select `Better Export PDF`.
+Do not use `Export Folder to PDF`.

 ### Folder batch export